daniyaldev2k20/daniyaldev2k20/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Social Media Backend Chat API features, freeCodeCamp Node.js Microservices projects
+- 🔭 I’m currently working on ... freeCodeCamp Node.js Microservices projects, Microsoft Frontend Bootcamp
 - 🌱 I’m currently learning ...
 Node.js, JavaScript, NestJS, TypeScript, MongoDB, RESTful APIs development, Clean and Scalable Architecture
 - 👯 I’m looking to collaborate on ...
 Node.Js projects
 - 🤔 I’m looking for help with ...
 Microservices